Moby Dick — Free Ebook Download PDF

 Choose your reading level

-Call me Ishmael.
-Some years ago—never mind exactly how long—with little or no money in my pocket and nothing in particular to interest me on land, I thought I would sail around a little and see the watery parts of the world.
-It is a way I have of relieving my
+CHAPTER I. LOOMINGS Call me Ishmael.
+Some years ago—it does not matter exactly how long—I had almost no money in my pocket.
+I had nothing special to do on land.
+So, I thought I would sail a little and see the oceans of the world.
+This is my way to stop feeling

 Format